I led the research and design for our redesign efforts.

 "This is perfect!
 Let's do the same for Sales Levels 4, 5, and 6."

 By conducting a thorough analysis of our users' own method of drawing conclusions through pivot tables,

 Cisco has multiple teams that develop upgraded services, offers, and buying programs for Cisco's customers.
 With the increase in our user base, we began getting requests from these teams to promote their offers on our platform.
 This is further elaborated in the next project, Upsell Opportunities.

 Since the data was curated specifically based on user workflow, we drew the attention of the company's sales and customer experience leadership.
 As a result, today, Customer Insights' format is also used for analyzing entire sales regions, rather than just individual customers.

-It is a common perception that stakeholders, at times, are unwilling to invest time and resources into exploring the problem and focus more on the solutions.
+It is a common perception that stakeholders, at times, are unwilling to invest time and resources into exploring the problem and focus more on quick solutions.

-This project taught me that a lot of them are willing to give designers a chance to lead, as long as we can provide valid justifications, case studies, and a clear timeline.
+Advocating for design thinking is a perpetual part of the job, but people listen as long as we can provide valid justifications, case studies, and a clear timeline.